unforgivenvirtuoso/hashgraph_visualisation/README.md

 The algorithm was created by Leemon Baird.
 This link is the whitepaper published by Leemon Baird explaining the algorithm in more depth https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf

+This work is licensed under the GNU GPLv3 license.
+Meaning it is free and open source

 If you like my work please consider sending me Hbar.
 If you dont want to or are not able to no worries and hope you enjoy 0.0.829445